Moodle plugins directory: OpenMeetings | Moodle.org

 To bypass this please edit ${OM_HOME}/webapp/META-INF/context.xml and change

-<CookieProcessor sameSiteCookies="Lax" />to be
+<CookieProcessor sameSiteCookies="Lax" />

 <CookieProcessor sameSiteCookies="none" />